Hey! I’m James Kerti.

 Coming full circle, people have come to me looking for help with résumés and career strategies since I graduated high school.
 My experience as an entrepreneur has helped me grow even more in being able to help people in this way.

-I’ve been a featured speaker at an NBA Summer League Career Conference, in addition to hosting several discussions on reddit that garnered thousands of responses.
+I’ve been a featured speaker at an NBA Summer League Career Conference, in addition to hosting several discussions on reddit that garnered over 4,400 responses.